santacml/pilim/pilimit_orig/README.md

-# $\pi$-Limit
+# π-Limit

 Here we provide all of the original code for our paper.
-This repo could be quite difficult to reuse or modify given its highly specific structure tailored to  the $\pi$-Limit.
+This repo could be quite difficult to reuse or modify given its highly specific structure tailored to  the π-Limit.

-For instance, in the $\pi$-Net, the A and B matrices are not accessible as torch parameters and the layers are not modules.
+For instance, in the π-Net, the A and B matrices are not accessible as torch parameters and the layers are not modules.
 This means that things such as torch-native saving, dataparallel, .named_parameters() iteration, and so on, will not work.

 We would not recommend using this repo except to reproduce the results from the paper using the commands below.

 # Structure

-[inf](inf) contains the implementation of the infinite and $\pi$-Net, the finite $\mu$-Net, and NNGP/NTK kernels.
-It also contains $\pi$-Net specific mathematical functions, InfSGD, dynamically expanding arrays. and any other supporting $\pi$-Net infrastructure.
+[inf](inf) contains the implementation of the infinite and π-Net, the finite μ-Net, and NNGP/NTK kernels.
+It also contains π-Net specific mathematical functions, InfSGD, dynamically expanding arrays. and any other supporting π-Net infrastructure.

 [cifar10](cifar10), [imagenet](imagenet), and [meta](meta) contain the training and testing files for each of their respective tasks.